LaMonte Wade Jr Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.04 team ERA ranks 12th among all MLB pitching staffs.
+- The Rangers' 4.03 team ERA ranks 12th across all league pitching staffs.

-- Rangers pitchers combine to give up 127 home runs (1.1 per game), the seventh-fewest in the league.
+- Rangers pitchers combine to surrender 129 home runs (1.1 per game), the eighth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.